gomerudo/rappi-ml/README.md

 Store these variables in a `.env` file at the same level of the `docker-compose.yml` file.

-## Overview of the solution

-## How to run the inference service
+## How to run

+### Start the inference service

+After creating your `.env` file, run the following command to start the docker containers.

 ```bash
 docker-compose up --build
 ```

-## How to create the DB (only the first time)
+### Create the DB (only the first time)

-When you start the services for the first time, the MySQL database does not have any tables.
+When you start the services for the first time, the database does not have any tables.
 In order to the create the table of inferences, wait until all services are up and running and run the commands below.
 Once in the bash, copy and paste the contents of `scripts/rappi-db.sql`.

 ```bash
 # Start a local bash session from the mysql container